 sending an Alert to that effect via its HAN Interface containing the current UTC date and time, the resulting input or output level and the start and end time of the APC [n] Limit Period.

+Where the Command is successful and ESME’s current time is within a previously set APC [n] Limit Period, ESME shall set the end date-time of that previously set APC [n] Limit Period to be now, and immediately take the actions required as a result of the end date-time of the APC [n] Limit Period being reached, before taking actions related to the APC [n] Limit Period in the Command.

 Where the Command is successful, ESME shall:

 immediately, if ESME’s current time is within the APC [n] Limit Period; or